Globular weak $\omega$-categories as models of a type theory: The Grothendieck-Maltsiniotis definition of -categories

 which is impossible since $X$ has only finitely many elements.
-The case when $f(x) \triangleleft x$ is symmetric. \end{proof}
+The automorphism $f$ is thus necessarily the identity. \end{proof}

-\subsection{Globular extensions and globular theories}
+\subsection{Globular extensions and globular theories.}

-In order to define weak $\omega$-category, we rely on the notion of a \emph{coherator} that is a category which encode all the algebraic structure within its morphism.
-The objects of these category are exactly the arities of these operations, which in the case of weak $\omega$-categories are exactly the pasting schemes.
-This can be seen as an analogue of Lawvere theories in the dependently sorted case.
-Similarly to Lawvere theories, the coherator satisfies a condition on its set of objects, to be a minimal set of colimits.
-We introduce here the notion of \emph{globular theory} which achieves exactly this condition.
+In order to define weak $\omega$-categories, we rely on the notion of a \emph{coherator} which is a category whose objects are the arities of the operations expected in $\omega$-categories and the morphisms encode the algebraic operations that they should have.
+It can be thought of as an analogue of Lawvere theories in the dependently sorted case.
+Recall that in Lawvere theories, one requires the set of objects to be freely generated by the finite products of a single object, the coherator satisfies an analogous condition for the dependently sorted case, which is captured by the notion of \emph{globular theory}

 \paragraph{Globular extensions.} A category $\C$ with a globular structure $F$ is called a \emph{globular extension} when all the globular sums exist in $\C$.
-Given two globular extensions $F : \G\to\C$ and $G : \G\to\D$, a morphism of globular extensions is a functor $H : \C\to\D$ such that $H\circ F = G$, and preserving the globular sums.
-Dually, a category with a contravariant globular structure that has all globular products is called a \emph{globular coextension}, and the opposite notion of morphisms defines morphisms of globular coextensions.
+Given two globular extensions $F : \G\to\C$ and $G : \G\to\D$, a morphism of globular extensions is a functor $H : \C\to\D$ such that $H\circ F = G$, which preserves globular sums.
+Dually, a category equipped with a contravariant globular structure and which has all globular products is called a \emph{contravariant globular extension}, the notion of morphism contravariant globular extensions is dual to that of globular extensions.

+\paragraph{The universal globular completion.} There is a canonical functor $\G\to\COH_0$, sending an object~$n$ to the disk~$D^n$, which is an object of $\COH_0$ as being obtained as the globular sum corresponding to the table of dimensions $(n)$.
+This exhibits $\COH_0$ as the completion of $\G$ under globular sums: we sometimes say that it is the universal \emph{globular completion} of~$\G$.

-\paragraph{The category $\COH_0$.} The category $\COH_0$ that we have defined above is a globular completion.
-Indeed, every disk globular set $D^n$ is in particular a globular sum characterized by the dimension table $(n)$, so there is a morphism $\G\to \COH_0$, and by definition the category $\COH_0$ has all the globular sums. \begin{prop} The category $\COH_0$ is the universal globular extension (that we also refer as the \emph{globular completion}).
-It is characterized by the fact that for any globular extension $F:\G\to\C$, there is an essentially unique morphism of globular extensions $\COH_0\to\C$. \end{prop} \begin{proof} Consider a globular extension $F:\G\to\C$ together with a morphism of globular extension $f : \COH_0\to\C$.
-Then an object $X$ in $\COH_0$ decomposes as a globular sum of the form
+\begin{prop} The category $\COH_0$ is the universal globular extension: for any globular extension $F:\G\to\C$, there is an essentially unique morphism of globular extensions $\COH_0\to\C$. \end{prop} \begin{proof} Consider a globular extension $F:\G\to\C$ together with a morphism of globular extensions $f : \COH_0\to\C$.
+Then an object $X$ in $\COH_0$ decomposes as a globular sum induced by a table of dimensions